GasiorMateusz/DietPlanner/README.md

    ```

 4. **Set up environment variables:**
    This project requires API keys and service URLs to function.
-Create a `.env` file in the root of the project by copying the `.env.example` file (if one exists) or by creating it manually.
+Create a `.env` file in the root of the project with the following keys:

-   Your `.env` file should contain the following keys:

    ```env
    # Supabase credentials (server-side)